Yadnesh-Ranshevare/llm-notes/LangGraph/Readme.md

 - LangChain = linear flow (step → step)
 - LangGraph = flowchart with loops, branches, and memory

+LangGraph is an orchestration framework means it helps you coordinate, control, and manage multiple AI/LLM-related steps work together

 ### Core idea
 LangGraph treats your AI app as a directed graph:
 - Nodes are functions/agents that do work (call an LLM, query a DB, run tools, apply business logic, ask the user, etc.).
 - Edges define which node runs next, including branching (if/else), loops, and retries.
-- State (chat history) is a shared, persistent object that flows through the graph, letting agents read/update context across turns and sessions.
+- State (data) is a shared, persistent object that flows through the graph, letting agents read/update context across turns and sessions.

 ### Simple Illustration
 Imagine a coding assistant agent: